void

 The new state

-In the tense situation after the collapse of Austria-Hungary and the creation of Czechoslovakia 28 Oktober 1918, Schachleiter was from part of the Czech press subjected to accusations, one of them being espionage.
+In the tense situation after the collapse of Austria-Hungary and the creation of Czechoslovakia 28 October 1918, Schachleiter was from part of the Czech press subjected to accusations, one of them being espionage.
 Already on 31 October a delegation named by the newly created National Committee appeared to investigate the claims but let itself be convinced that they were without substance.
 The Emaus monastery still became a victim of the fervent moods that prevailed these days.
 It was surrounded by crowds, occupied and guarded by Sokol and the so-called Academic League (students).

 To refute the claims he had a proclamation printed (dated 5 November) in Národní politika, Prager Tagblatt and Bohemia.
 This made scant impressions and the abbot was confined to his house and in the hostile environment he chose to leave the country as the National Committee couldn't guarantee his safety.
 When leaving on 9 December he was recognised in Benešov and arrested.
-On intervention from higher authorities he was released and could continue to Linz where he arrived on 10 Desember 1918.
+On intervention from higher authorities he was released and could continue to Linz where he arrived on 10 December 1918.
 It turned out that the abbot had left the country for good and in 1920 he resigned his position at the monastery.
 All the German monks likewise left the Emaus monastery and emigrated.

 He was never taken to court and there is no indication that any proofs were ever put on the table.
 Schachleiter himself claimed that members of the atheist organisation Volná myšlenka were behind the smear campaign, and also emphasised the that the Czechoslovak authorities were not directly involved in the harassment of him and Emauzský klášter.